 The people who call Perkiomenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Perkiomenville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Perkiomenville include Irish, Italian, English, and Polish.

 The most common language spoken in Perkiomenville is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Italian.